-- The methodology for calculating LMPs is consistent during periods of adequate reserves and during reserve shortages. - When reserve requirements can be met at a price less than or equal to the defined penalty factors, the penalty factors will not impact the calculation of LMPs. - When any reserve requirement cannot be met for some period of time at a price less than or equal to the defined penalty factor, the applicable penalty factor(s) will be used in the determination of LMPs. - The maximum LMP achievable during a reserve shortage is the \$1,000/MWh energy offer cap, plus the primary and synchronized reserve penalty factors from the first step on the demand curves, plus or minus congestion and marginal loss impacts.
+- The methodology for calculating LMPs is consistent during periods of adequate reserves and during reserve shortages. - When reserve requirements can be met at a price less than or equal to the defined penalty factors, the penalty factors will not impact the calculation of LMPs. - When any reserve requirement cannot be met at a price less than or equal to the defined penalty factor, the applicable penalty factor(s) will be used in the determination of LMPs.

+The maximum LMP achievable during a reserve shortage is the \$2,000/MWh energy offer cap, plus the Primary Reserve and Synchronized Reserve Penalty Factors from the first step on the demand curves, plus or minus congestion and marginal loss impacts.